JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 The two other fields mentioned in RFC6750 are `token_type` and `scope`.
 These are omitted since only Bearer tokens are currently supported, and the scope is always implicitly to provide access to Pkg protocol URLs.
-Pkg servers should, however, not send `auth.toml` files with token_type or scope fields, as these names may be used in the future, e.g. to support other kinds of tokens or to limit the scope of an authorization to a subset of Pkg protocol URLs.
+Pkg servers, however, SHOULD NOT send `auth.toml` files with `token_type` or `scope` fields, as these names may be used in the future, e.g. to support other kinds of tokens or to limit the scope of an authorization to a subset of Pkg protocol URLs.

 As an example, a valid `auth.toml` file might look something like this: